 The Beekeeper's Apprentice and twenty-five other novels

-Blackstone Publishing will release Hecht's seventh novel, On Brassard's Farm in April, 2018.
+Blackstone Publishing released Hecht's seventh novel, On Brassard's Farm on April 3, 2018.
 It is a love story -- "But," as its main character says, "it’s not the kind of story we usually think of when hearing those words.
 The difference is not only what’s meant by 'love,' but whom or what is loved, and how one goes about it."